+The previously-limited Aprilia unleashed its full fury of 84.8 pound feet of torque and a surprised let loose with an unplanned phrase that caused our producer some grave concern about running afoul with the FCC.
 This is a family show and subject to FCC decency rules… Then again, if you were on the saddle of a motorcycle and a simple switch change gave you an instantaneous 21 pound feet of torque, you might suffer from T-ITS too.

 You won’t want to miss this show, so check-out the podcast of the ‘Real-Time’ road test of the 2010 Aprilia RSV4 Factory here

 .
 (Podcast player wil open in separate window)In Powersports News, on the Motorcycle Radio Network this week, a quick trip over to the awesome News page at UltimateMotorCycling.com yields some great stuff.
 If you were one of the lucky Americans that purchased a new street-legal motorcycle or scooter in 2009, you are likely eligible for a Motorcycle Tax Deduction

 equal to the sales and excise taxes paid on the purchase.Ultimate MotorCycling Publisher Arthur Coldwells has a great eye for all things motorcycle, and this week he outdoes himself with a couple of news items that are truly incredible.
 If you happen to love old Honda motorcycles like Todd B, you too are going to be in awe.
 First off, there are two certified-unobtanium motorcycles available for sale (Freddie Spencer’s World Championship-winning 1983 NSR500 and 1985 NS250RW

 ).
 There is also a great video of a Swedish dealer setting up a pair of previously uncrated legendary Honda V-4 motorcycles – an oval-piston Honda NR750 and an street-legal Honda RC30

 .
 Thanks Arthur – this is great stuff!We’re off to get the bikes out of winter storage, so we’ll catch you next week on the Motorcycle Radio Network.